michmos/42_pipex_tester/README.md

 ## Adapt
 Test cases can easily be added to  `run.sh`  following the same structure as the existing ones.
 Two variables are available for customization:
-* `LEAKS_ONLY`: if set to 1, all subsequent test cases will only be checked for leaks and fatal errors, until it is reset to 0
+* `LEAKS_ONLY`: if set to 1, all subsequent test cases will only be checked for leaks and fatal errors, until it is reset to 0.
+This is especially useful for test cases that have no equivalent in bash
 * `HERE_DOC`: a string used as input for here_doc.
 Ensure it ends with a \n

 If a test case receives less than 4 arguments without setting LEAKS_ONLY to 0, an error message will be displayed as the subject doesn't clarify how to handle these cases - naturally, your program shouldn't crash.